CloudyUnity/ScholsVault2025/Modules/Maths/Maths 2/Topics/Mod/Explanation.md

 Fermat's Little Theorem:
 	If $p$ is a prime number co-prime with $a$
 	$a^{p-1} \equiv 1$ (mod $p$)
-	Use FLT to find the least residue of a high power.
+	Tip: Use FLT to find the least residue of a high power.
 Split the power into a prime

 #bonus
 Fermat's Last Theorem: